maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 # Changelog

+## Version 1.7.19:
+ * Generated metadata files are now saved in a JSON format.
+ * Metadata files generated from an "Upload and Sale" used for an "Upload only" are now fully completed.
+ * Fixed incomplete generated file for "Sale only".

+<details>
+  <summary>Earlier versions.</summary>

-## Version 1.7.18:
+### Version 1.7.18:
  * Fixed switching and signing on Polygon.
  * Fixed bot stopping when it tried to check a 404 page error on a MetaMask popup.
  * Added the path of extensions when it raises an error when it can't find them.

-<details>
-  <summary>Earlier versions.</summary>

 ### Version 1.7.17:
  * Re-add the account change with the private key.
  * Metadata files no longer appear with the full path.